Blog Nutrition Does Bread Make You Fat? Here’s What You Need To Know About Food And Weight Gain

 Does Bread Make You Fat?
 Here’s What You Need To Know About Food And Weight Gain

-There is almost nothing better than a slice of buttery bread straight out of the oven.
-You are probably staring at one right now, feeling guilty about wanting it.
+There’s almost nothing better than a slice of buttery bread straight out of the oven.
+You’re probably staring at one right now, feeling guilty about wanting it.
 Bread has gotten a bad rap in recent years, with most low-carb diets terming it the enemy of progress.
 Now you want to know – does bread make you fat?

 Why has bread gotten such a bad reputation?
 Is it a healthy food choice?
-Let us look at the arguments for and against bread consumption.
+Let’s look at the arguments for and against bread consumption.

 When people say bread is bad for you, they probably mean white bread.
 White bread is made from refined wheat flour.
 The refining process takes away the bran and germ, leaving only the starchy endosperm.
-It is why white bread has low nutritional value.
+This is why white bread has lower nutritional value than whole-grain bread.
+While vitamins and minerals are usually added back into the flour after processing, fiber is not.

-Healthy bread is made from whole or sprouted grains.
-It contains essential nutrients such as protein, fiber, vitamins, and minerals.
-Examples of such bread are whole grain bread, Ezekiel bread, and rye bread.
+Healthier bread is made from whole or sprouted grains.
+It retains its essential nutrients such as protein, fiber, vitamins, and minerals.
+Examples of such breads are whole-grain bread, Ezekiel bread, and rye bread (2).

-Whole wheat bread’s nutritional value makes it a healthful choice.
-Because it contains the bran and germ, it is more healthful than the refined variety.
+Whole-wheat bread’s nutritional value makes it a healthy choice.
+As it contains the bran and germ, it’s healthier than the refined variety.
 The bran is the outer layer of wheat grains.
-It is packed with fiber, vitamins and minerals.
+It’s packed with fiber, vitamins, and minerals.
 The germ is the core of the grain.
-It is packed with vitamins, healthy fat, and phytochemicals.
+It’s packed with vitamins, healthy fat, and phytochemicals.

 does bread make you fat